-Attachment 13 Resources S3 (23 points possible) BC Building Code Accessibility Does the project provide accessible residential unit(s) and accessible project Handbook design features for multi-residential developments beyond City Enforcement requirements?
-Yes - Architectural elements will be secured through the □ No Development Permit and Building Permit.
-If yes, check all the residential unit feature options: (up to 21 points) (Note: adaptable and accessible units are as defined in the BC Building Code) Staff comments □ 60% of single storey residential units are adaptable units (1 point) To be reviewed further with ☐ 70% of single storey residential units are adaptable units (1 point) applicant ☐ 80% of single storey residential units are adaptable units (1 point) ☐ 90% of single storey residential units are adaptable units (1 point) ☐ 100% of single storey residential units are adaptable units (1 point) $\square$ 10% of single storey residential units are accessible units (2 points) ☐ 20% of single storey residential units are accessible units (2 points) ☐ 30% of single storey residential units are accessible units (2 points) (2 points) ☐ 40% of single storey residential units are accessible units ☐ 50% of single storey residential units are accessible units (2 points) ☐ 60% of single storey residential units are accessible units (2 points) ☐ 70% of single storey residential units are accessible units (2 points) ☐ 80% of single storey residential units are accessible units (2 points) ☐ 90% of single storey residential units are accessible units (2 points) ☐ 100% of single storey residential units are accessible units (2 points) ■ Project incorporates adaptable and accessible design features in the site/building circulation and bathrooms in all other uses (1 point) If no, list any additional accessible features provided that are not already required by the BC Building Code: (up to 2 points) Examples include: Accessible amenity features Number of elevators exceeds Building Code requirement Automated door opening All indoor and outdoor amenities are fully accessible as per the BC Building Code.
-Score 3 /23
+507 Attachment 13 S3 (23 po inte passible) Resources Ooes the project provide accessible residential unit(s) and acces design features for multi-residential developments beyond City ints possible) ssible project BC Building Code Accessibility Handbook requirements?
+Enforcement ■ Yes - Architectural elements will be □ No secured through the Development Permit and Building Permit. f yes, check all the residential unit feature options: (up Note: adaptable and accessible units are as defined in the BC Buildi to 21 points) ng Code) Staff comments ☐ 60% of single storey residential units are adaptable units (1 point) Terror Terror ☐ 70% of single storey residential units are adaptable units (1 point) To be reviewed further with applicant ☐ 80% of single storey residential units are adaptable units (1 point) аррисані ☐ 90% of single storey residential units are adaptable units (1 point) ☐ 100% of single storey residential units are adaptable units (1 point) ☐ 10% of single storey residential units are accessible units (2 points) ☐ 20% of single storey residential units are accessible units (2 points) ☐ 30% of single storey residential units are accessible units (2 points) ☐ 40% of single storey residential units are accessible units (2 points) ☐ 50% of single storey residential units are accessible units (2 points) ☐ 60% of single storey residential units are accessible units (2 points) ☐ 70% of single storey residential units are accessible units (2 points) ☐ 80% of single storey residential units are accessible units (2 points) 90% of single storey residential units are accessible units (2 points) ☐ 100% of single storey residential units are accessible units (2 points) Project incorporates adaptable and accessible design features in the site/building circulation and bathrooms in all other uses (1 point) f no, list any additional accessible features provided that are no A THE RESERVE OF THE PARTY OF T required by the BC Building Code: (up Examples include: to 2 points) Accessible amenity features Number of elevators exceeds Building Code requirement Automated door opening All indoor and outdoor amenities are fully accessible as per the BC B Code.
+Building Score 3

-508 Attachment 13 Enforcement S4 (10 points possible) Does the project include a range of unit sizes for a variety of household types?
-Unit types will be secured through the Housing Agreement. ■ Yes □ No Staff comments If yes: (maximum of 10 points for mixed tenure) For Market Strata projects, does the project meet or exceed the following proportion of bedroom types: At least 30% of the total project units be 2 and 3-bedroom units (up to 5 points) At least 10% of the total project units be 3-bedrooms or more (up to 5 Points) OR For Market Rental projects, does the project meet or exceed the following proportion of bedroom types: At least 25% of the total project units be 2 and 3-bedroom units (up to 5 points) ■ At least 5% of the total project units be 3-bedrooms or more (up to 5 Points) Score 10 /10 S5 (10 points possible) Resources , and a process, Interim affordable housing Policy Does the project contain a rental housing component where the rental units are secured for at least 60 years or the lifespan of the building?
+508 Attachment 13 S4 (10 points possible) Enforcement Does the project include a range of unit sizes for a variety of household types?
+Unit types will be secured through the Housing Agreement. ■ Yes 20200000000 □ No Staff comments If yes: (maximum of 10 points for mixed tenure) For Market Strata projects, does the project meet or exceed the following proportion of bedroom types: At least 30% of the total project units be 2 and 3-bedroom units At least 10% of the total project units be 3-bedrooms or more (up to 5 Points) OR For Market Rental projects, does the project meet or exceed the following proportion of bedroom types: At least 25% of the total project units be 2 and 3-bedroom units (up to 5 points) At least 5% of the total project units be 3-bedrooms or more (up to 5 Points) Score 10 /1 Resources S5 (10 points possible) Interim affordable housing Policy Does the project contain a rental housing component where the rental units are secured for at least 60 years or the lifespan of the building?
 Enforcement ■ Yes □ No Commitment will be secured through the Housing Agreement.
-If yes, list the % of units secured for 60 years or the lifespan of the building: Ota ff 100% (up to 10 points) Staff comments To be confirmed though Affordable Housing Agreement Score 10 /10
+If yes, list the $\%$ of units secured for 60 years or the lifespan of the building: 100% (up to 10 points) Staff comments To be confirmed though Affordable Housing Agreement Score 10 /1